The Crook Inn

 Novelist John Buchan (1875-1940) was another who enjoyed the Crook’s hospitality.
 His maternal grandparents lived in the village of Broughton just eight miles away and he regularly holidayed in the area with his siblings in the late 1800s.

-In later life, the novelist was a regular at The Crook Inn, most famously around the time he penned his greatest adventure story, The 39 Steps.
-It’s impossible not to picture the hills and glens around as you follow the desperate Richard Hannay on a cat-and-mouse chase across the south of Scotland!
-The inn itself also featured in Gideon Scott – one of Buchan’s earliest short stories.
+In later life, the novelist was a regular at inn, most famously around the time he penned his greatest adventure story, The 39 Steps.
+It’s impossible not to picture the hills and glens around as you follow the desperate Richard Hannay on a cat-and-mouse chase across the south of Scotland.
+The hostelry featured in Gideon Scott – one of Buchan’s earliest short stories – and again in his autobiography, Memory Hold-the-Door, published posthumously in 1940:

 Further info